-Departments are requested to present detail on infrastructure investment estimates in the relevant Vote as referred to in Table B.5 in the Annexure to Estimates of Provincial Revenue & Expenditure in this document.
+Departments are requested to present detail on infrastructure investment estimates in the relevant Vote as referred to in Table B.5 in the Annexure to the EPRE in this document.
 The project list contained in the table (Annexure B5) should thus be consistent with the costed project list required as part of the planning Infrastructure Reporting Model (IRM).